We may earn money or products from the companies mentioned in this post.

 My biggest tip for visiting Disneyland in the summer is to get to the parks early.
 You have probably heard of the term Rope Drop.

-This basically means getting to Disneyland at least 30 minutes before park opening (more if possible) and hitting the rides hard as soon as the park opens.
+This basically means getting to Disneyland at least 30 minutes before the park opens (more if possible) and hitting the rides hard as soon as the park opens.

 This not only keeps you moving before it gets too hot, but the crowd levels also tend to be a lot lower.